 A coin terminal is a secure facility operated by an armored carrier that holds Reserve Bank inventories of coin, and that receives deposits from and fulfills orders of coins for depository institutions on behalf of the Federal Reserve Bank.
 Coin terminal operators are contracted by the Federal Reserve Bank to perform these services.

-For more information regarding the Coin Terminal Program please contact your local Federal Reserve System Bank.
+For more information regarding the Coin Terminal Program please contact your servicing Federal Reserve System Bank.

 Once contracted by the Federal Reserve Bank, an armored carrier will be required to complete the necessary steps to set up End User Authorization Contacts (EUACs) and Subscribers with access to the FedLine Web access solution.